hepaestus/3d-printing/_posts/2021-12-29-my-resin-protocol.md

 title: "My Resin Protocol"
 subtitle: "As it stands today"
 date: 2021-12-29 11:16:00 +0500
-tags: 3d-printing blog dnd minis 'dnd minis' monsters
+tags: 3d-printing blog dnd minis 'dnd minis' monsters resin SLA
 author: Pete
 ---
 This is my current resin protocol.
 By that, I mean that this is how I actually make prints in a step by step manner.
 <!--more-->
 Man, there are a lot more steps to this than I imagined when I sat down to write this.
 First, the set up:

 ### The Resin Printer
 The printer in question is an [Anycubic Photon S](https://www.anycubic.com/products/anycubic-photon-s).
 I got it on sale with the wash and cure station 2.0.
 I have used up one bottle of resin so far in my learning how this little magic box works.
 Also, how it doesn't work, and how they say it works, and how mine actually works.